dyweb/gommon/README.md

 ## About

-It was part of [Ayi](https://github.com/dyweb/Ayi) and split out for wider use.
+Gommon was part of [Ayi](https://github.com/dyweb/Ayi) and split out for wider use.
 The name Gommon is suggested by [@arrowrowe](https://github.com/arrowrowe).
 The original blog post can be found [here](http://blog.dongyueweb.com/ayi.html).
 Thanks all the fellows in [@dyweb](https://github.com/dyweb) especially [@gaocegege](https://github.com/gaocegege) for their support in early development.